AppsFlyer/donkey/README.md

 ### Routes

 In Donkey HTTP requests are routed to handlers.
-When you initialise a server you define a set of routes that it should be able to handle.
+When you initialise a server you define a set of routes that it should handle.
 When a request arrives the server checks if one of the routes can handle the request.
 If no matching route is found, then a `404 Not Found` response is returned to the client.

 Let's see a route example:
 ```clojure